increase in unaided awareness

 Fun raccoons were great, but we didn’t stop there.
 We created a YouTube content series to help people better connect with rational messages highlighting the power and quiet of the disposals.
 “The Amazing Disappearing Turkey Carcass Trick,” “Knife Tips for Dips,” and “How to Peel Potatoes Like a Ninja” showcased product performance through entertaining, useful content that made the learning around smelly garbage welcome for consumers through amusing creative that made the problem impossible to ignore.

+From chaos to cart.
 We built a seamless digital experience following the raccoon story from awareness (meet the chaos) to consideration (see how Evolution solves it) to conversion (find your model, buy).
 Targeted segments got messaging addressing their specific concerns—septic systems, old plumbing, installation—all while keeping the raccoon thread alive.